 Liara Roux, who has been doing sex work for over four years and producing porn for about a year, said she thinks there is “absolutely” a connection between FOSTA/SESTA and sex workers increasingly being pushed off online platforms.
 Roux also used to work in the tech industry.

 “No platform wants to be the first to test the limits of this new law,” Roux told VICE.
-“It creates a federal law that refers to ‘facilitating’ of trafficking, and defines this as including consensual sex work.”
+“It creates a federal law which refers to ‘facilitating’ of trafficking, and defines this as including consensual sex work.”

-Roux said that “facilitation” is left up to interpretation, but that historically, laws surrounding sex work have “been used to make sex workers less visible.”
+Roux said that “facilitation” is left up to interpretation, but that, historically, laws surrounding sex work have “been used to make sex workers less visible.”
 Roux said she believes her Twitter account is currently experiencing a shadowban and sent VICE a screenshot that showed a contact attempting and failing to find her via the search function on the social media platform.

 “The general public isn't actually interested in the safety of sex workers,” Roux said.
 “The goal is to make it so they don't have to see it and don't have to confront it.
 This happened on the streets of NYC, and it's happening on the internet.”

-Roux also said she has had issues using other online platforms as a sex worker, including Patreon, which she co-wrote an open letter to with other adult content creators amid policy wording changes on the site in late 2017 surrounding adult content.
+Roux also said she has had issues using other online platforms as a sex worker, including Patreon, which she co-wrote an open letter to with other adult content creators amidst policy wording changes on the site in late 2017 surrounding adult content.
 While involved with organizing around Patreon, Roux said, she experienced a Twitter suspension “without any reason given or warning.”
 After filing an appeal and having her legal team contact Twitter, she said she regained the account after two days.
 “I fully believe this was due to media attention,” Roux said.

 Lotus Lain, a sex worker who has been in the industry since 2010, is the industry relations person for FreeSpeechCoalition, a nonprofit trade association with a mission to protect and support the growth of the adult industry.

 “What I’ve noticed recently on Instagram is a lot of accounts are being frozen, deleted, or once they’re deleted, then people are looking for that performer—and that’s when imposters are able to create fake accounts,” Lain explained.
-“Those imposters are DMing fans and asking for money.”
+“Those imposters are DMing fans asking for money.”

 Lain voiced concern that imposters’ accounts remain sometimes while authentic accounts of sex workers do not.
 It is the same situation that Kush described above, and the same that porn performer Prince Yahshua described going through recently.

-“They’re not helping solve [these issues]—they’re not addressing them,” Lain said of social media platforms.
+“They’re not helping solve [these issues], they’re not addressing them,” Lain said of social media platforms.

 Lain lost access to her Instagram account in 2017 and was unable to access that account until this year.
 She also said she has noticed the effects of suspected shadowbanning on sex work Twitter.